10up/gutenberg-best-practices/training/02-cta-lesson.md

 ### 2: Adding a RichText component to manage the new attribute

 We want the user to be able to visually edit the description right inline.
-In order to do this we need to add the actual editable text field to the markup of the block in the editor.
+To do this we need to add the actual editable text field to the markup of the block in the editor.
 This markup gets defined in the `ExampleBlockEdit` function in the `cta-starter/edit.js` file.

-Before we can work with the `description` value we need to actually access the current value of the attribute.
+Before we can work with the `description` value we need to access the current value of the attribute.
 Gutenberg passes in an object containing the block attributes, a callback function to set the attributes to a new value and some other helpful values.
-To make it easier to work with we can use object deconstruction to get access to only the values we actually want to use.
-In this example we have only pulled out the `title` so far but now need to access the `description` the same way.
+To make it easier to work with we can use object deconstruction to get access to only the values we want to use.
+In this example, we have only pulled out the `title` so far but now need to access the `description` the same way.

 ```js
 const {